jslempa/flowers/README.md

+Do I want to make all the descriptions from the Audobon books?

 Sources

 1. Wildflowers in the Field and Forest: A Field Guide to the Northeastern United States.
 Steven Clemants and Carol Gracie.
 Oxford University Press, New York, NY.
 2006